Sample-Based Consistency in Infinite-Dimensional Conic-Constrained Stochastic Optimization: Introduction

 \subsection{Literature review and discussion}

 The SAA approach and related approximation schemes have been widely studied in stochastic programming with constraints.
-For instance, \cite{Lepp1990} established consistency of solutions in two-stage convex settings, while \cite{Ralph2011} showed convergence of Karush--Kuhn--Tucker (KKT) points to points satisfying relaxed stationarity conditions.
+For instance, \cite{Lepp1990} established consistency of solutions in two-stage convex settings, while \cite{Ralph2011} showed convergence of KKT points to points satisfying relaxed stationarity conditions.
 The consistency of optimal solutions in the case of convex programs with a linear objective was shown in \cite{Ramponi2018}.
 Developments for infinite-dimensional stochastic programs have been more recent.
-Solution consistency for the scenario approximation using more general discretization schemes and for infinite dimensional problems was analyzed in \cite{PerezAros2021}.
+Solution consistency for the scenario approximation using more general discretization schemes and for infinite-dimensional problems was analyzed in \cite{PerezAros2021}.
 Consistency analysis of the SAA approach in infinite-dimensional spaces is complicated by the fact that SAA solutions may not be contained in a compact set that is independent of $N$, especially since closed unit norm balls in infinite dimensions are noncompact.
-However, large classes of infinite-dimensional problems either allow the construction of such compact sets or involve a weakly-to-strongly operator $B$, as demonstrated in \cite{Milz2022a,Milz2022d,MilzAugust2024,Milz2023a,Milz2024}.
-The weak$^*$-to-strong continuity of the operator $B$ permits us to invoke epigraphical laws of large numbers \cite{Hess1996}, extending the consistency analyses in \cite{Milz2022a,MilzAugust2024} to conic-constrained problems.
+However, large classes of infinite-dimensional problems either allow the construction of such compact sets or involve a weakly-to-strongly continuous operator $B$, as demonstrated in \cite{Milz2022a,Milz2022d,MilzAugust2024,Milz2023a,Milz2024}.
+The sequential weak$^*$-to-strong continuity of the operator $B$ permits us to invoke epigraphical laws of large numbers \cite{Hess1996}, extending the consistency analyses in \cite{Milz2022a,MilzAugust2024} to conic-constrained problems.
 These ideas were developed in \cite{Milz2022a}.
 Consistency analysis for general nonconvex problems appears to be difficult, as consistency under epiconvergent objective function approximations requires some degree of compactness; see, for example, \cite[Theorem~2.11]{Attouch1984}.
 For convex problems on separable, reflexive Banach spaces, one can involve Mosco epigraphical laws of large numbers instead \cite{Attouch1990}.
+While the sample-based approximation in \eqref{eq:stateconstrainedproblem-SAA} is commonly referred to as the SAA approach in stochastic programming, the statistical literature typically uses the term M-estimation \cite{Gine2016,Geer2010}.